Silanael/sart/README.md

 It exists in order to provide a fallback and point of comparison for the LIST-command output before I start optimizing the queries.

+This version focuses on the `VERIFY`-functionality which is capable of verifying the integrity of uploaded files as well as generating CSV-lists of verified files containing TXID-name mappings, as well as lists of files that need to be (re)uploaded.
+Listing missing files when using numbered files (ie. for NFT-collections) is also possible with the `NUMERIC`-option.

-This version focuses on the VERIFY-functionality, which was designed to produce a CSV containing data of files that were successfully uploaded along with failed and missing ones during these times of network congestion.
-At the time of writing this, ArDrive's error-tolerance and recovery capabilities are virtually non-existent, prompting the creation of SART.
+At the time of writing this, ArDrive's error-tolerance and recovery-capabilities are virtually non-existent, this being what prompted the creation of SART.

-The VERIFY-functionality is consider operational and optimized, using concurrent asynchronous fetched whereas LIST does not yet use this kind of approach, being slow as hell - as such, it should not be used in this version.
+The `VERIFY`-command is consider operational and fairly optimized (though could start processing files during query-passes), using concurrent asynchronous fetches whereas `LIST` does not yet use this kind of approach, being slow as hell.
+As such, **LIST should NOT be used in this version**.

+The `STATUS`-command can be used to get an overview of the health of ArFS-entities such as drives, folders and files, displaying orphaned files and folders when used on a drive.
+SART cannot yet fix these, but this functionality will be coming soon.

+The `INFO`-command is already fairly adept in giving detailed information about transactions and ArFS-entities.

 !!!
 THIS IS STILL A WORK IN PROGRESS !!!
 **THE DATA PROVIDED BY THIS VERSION MAY NOT BE FULLY ACCURATE**